 In addition to discussing the minimum requirements for attaining ENERGY STAR, this packet suggests other techniques developed within the U.S. Department of Energy's Building America program.
-These techniques can help you avoid common construction problems that occur in the cold and very cold climates.
+These techniques can help you avoid common construction problems that occur in the mixed-humid climate.
 The recommendations in this chapter are based on Building America's building science research on over 25,000 homes in 34 states encompassing every climate region in the nation.
-Building
+Building America works with